nogicoder/farcry/README.md

 ![Table Match Data Browsing](farcry_sqllite_table_match_data_browsing.png)

-**WARNING**: you might find that your current implementation of the function `insert_match_to_sqlite` doesn't actually persists the data you have inserted into the database, while everything seems perfect, no error is raised.
-This is related to [transaction](http://db4beginners.com/blog/relationaldb-transaction/), one of the most fundamental concept of relational database.
-Without going into the details, a [transaction](https://en.wikipedia.org/wiki/Database_transaction) is used to execute several SQL statements, and to commit or rollback all the changes made by these statements during this transaction: either the transaction succeeds and all updates take effect, or otherwise, all the changes are cancelled.
+**WARNING**: You might find that your current implementation of the function `insert_match_to_sqlite` doesn't actually persist the data you have inserted into the database, while everything seems perfect, no error is raised.
+This is related to [transaction](http://db4beginners.com/blog/relationaldb-transaction/), one of the most fundamental concepts of relational database.
+Without going into details, a [transaction](https://en.wikipedia.org/wiki/Database_transaction) is used to execute several SQL statements and to commit or rollback all the changes made by these statements during this transaction: either the transaction succeeds and all updates take effect, otherwise, all the changes are cancelled.

-By default, when Python `sqlite3` module opens a connection to a database, it [starts a transaction](https://docs.python.org/3.7/library/sqlite3.html#sqlite3-controlling-transactions).
+By default, when the Python module `sqlite3` opens a connection to a database, it [starts a transaction](https://docs.python.org/3.7/library/sqlite3.html#sqlite3-controlling-transactions).
 You need to [commit](https://docs.python.org/3.7/library/sqlite3.html#sqlite3.Connection.commit) the implicit transaction, before closing the connection, to make permanent all changes performed in this transaction, otherwise all your changes are automatically rolled back.

-You can use another technique that enables you to autocommit your changes with the connection to the database is closed: you can wrap all the statements with a [context manager](https://docs.python.org/3.7/library/sqlite3.html#using-the-connection-as-a-context-manager).
+You can use another technique that enables you to autocommit your changes with the connection to a database that is closed: you can wrap all the statements with a [context manager](https://docs.python.org/3.7/library/sqlite3.html#using-the-connection-as-a-context-manager).
 In the event of an exception, the transaction is rolled back; otherwise, the transaction is committed.

 # Waypoint 26: Insert Match Frags into SQLite

 Write a function `insert_frags_to_sqlite` that takes the following arguments:

 - `connection`: a `sqlite3` `Connection` object;
-- `match_id`; the identification of a match;
+- `match_id`; the identifier of a match;
 - `frags`: a list of frags, as passed to the function `insert_match_to_sqlite`, that occurred during this match.

 The function `insert_frags_to_sqlite` [inserts new records](https://docs.python.org/3.7/library/sqlite3.html#sqlite3.Cursor.executemany) into the table `match_frag`.